- This article outlines what a child account is and how it works.

 - There are four types of child accounts: Multi-workstation, Multi-location, Multi-3PL, and Full access.

-- You must have a Professional or Enterprise plan to enable child accounts.
+- You must have the Professional plan or higher to enable child accounts.

 - Multi-workstations are free of charge.
 Multi-location, multi-3PL, or Full access child accounts will incur an additional cost of $20 per month.